CS-ACS/my-computer-cbacklund24/mycomputer.md

 * Wireless - Wi-Fi 5 (802.11ac)+Bluetooth 5.0

 ### Commentary
 * I like my computer a lot, I'm grateful just to have one.
 This is my first laptop and I've had it for about two years, it can be a little slow at times, but it works fine.
+I appreciate it because it allows me to kind of have an outlet (playing games and such), and still being able to get work done and be proud of that.
 * If I keep too many tabs on Chrome open, or keep too many windows open, my laptop will die in an hour and a half of being fully charged.
 Chrome is not my laptop's default browser, so my OS just sees it as another big app to support.
-The laptop was made to store more than a normal Macbook Air, as it is a gaming laptop, which leads it to being loud (has fans).
+The laptop was made to store more than a normal Macbook Air, as it is a gaming laptop, which leads it to being loud (has fans that are connected with copper wind pipe).